lsshym/large-file-upload/README.md

-# FileChunkTools
+# file-chunks-tools

-FileChunkTools is a TypeScript-based utility library designed to handle file chunking, hashing, and concurrent upload tasks using a promise pool.
+file-chunks-tools is a TypeScript-based utility library designed to handle file chunking, hashing, and concurrent upload tasks using a promise pool.
 This library is useful for scenarios where large files need to be split into chunks for processing or uploading in parallel.

 ## Features